wp-plugins/hotspots/readme.txt

 == Changelog ==

+= 3.0.1 =
+* Fix to show target information for different widths, device pixel ratios and zoom levels per URL when clicking the View Heat Map button

 = 3.0 =
 * Major release and refactoring of plugin code
 * DB tables and columns renamed